 • Do you question the mandates being pushed by the state legislature?

-• Do you hear that your local legislator wants to spend the potential $1.3 billion surplus in the state budget, with no thought of returning any of it to you?
+• Do you hear that your local legislator wants to spend the potential $7.7 billion surplus in the state budget, not return it all to you?

 • Find out how many of your neighbors feel the same way you do.